Miriam Makeba: Early career

 In 1959, Makeba sang the lead female role in the Broadway-inspired South African jazz opera King Kong; among those in the cast was the musician Hugh Masekela.
 The musical was performed to racially integrated audiences, raising her profile among white South Africans.
 Also in 1959, she had a short guest appearance in Come Back, Africa, an anti-apartheid film produced and directed by the American independent filmmaker Lionel Rogosin.
-Rogosin cast her after seeing her on stage in African Jazz and Variety show, on which Makeba was a performer for 18 months.
+Rogosin cast her after seeing her on stage in the African Jazz and Variety show, on which Makeba was a performer for 18 months.
 The film blended elements of documentary and fiction and had to be filmed in secret as the government was expected to be hostile to it.
 Makeba appeared on stage, and sang two songs: her appearance lasted four minutes.
 The cameo made an enormous impression on viewers, and Rogosin organised a visa for her to attend the premiere of the film at the twenty-fourth Venice Film Festival in Italy, where the film won the prestigious Critics' Choice Award.
 Makeba's presence has been described as crucial to the film, as an emblem of cosmopolitan black identity that also connected with working-class black people due to the dialogue being in Zulu.

 Makeba's role in Come Back, Africa brought her international recognition and she travelled to London and New York to perform.
 In London she met the American singer Harry Belafonte, who became her mentor, helping her with her first solo recordings.
 These included "Pata Pata", (Note: Though Makeba is generally credited with writing this song, scholars have questioned this claim, instead attributing the piece to Dorothy Masuka.) which would be released many years later, and a version of the traditional Xhosa song "Qongqothwane", which she had first performed with the Skylarks.
 Though "Pata Pata"—described by Musician magazine as a "groundbreaking Afropop gem"—became her most famous song, Makeba described it as "one of my most insignificant songs".
 While in England, she married Sonny Pillay, (Note: Makeba's second husband has also been referred to as "Shunna Pillay".) a South African ballad singer of Indian descent; they divorced within a few months.